Adam Kujawa - Violinist | Murfreesboro, Tennessee

 In May of 2019, Adam became the first person to graduate from Belmont University with two Bachelor of Music degrees; one in Violin Performance and one in Commercial Music.

-Since August of 2019, Adam has been attending Middle Tennessee State University, where he received a full scholarship.
-He is studying classical violin with Dr. Andrea Dawson, in order to earn his Master of Music.
-While studying at MTSU, he is a Graduate Teaching Assistant under Dr. Carol Nies.
+Beginning in August of 2019, Adam attended Middle Tennessee State University, where he received a full scholarship.
+He studied classical violin with Dr. Andrea Dawson, in order to earn his Master of Music.
+While studying at MTSU, he was Graduate Teaching Assistant under Dr. Carol Nies.
 At MTSU, Adam has performed with the Symphony Orchestra, Chamber Orchestra, Concert Orchestra,Musical Theatre productions, and with several chamber groups.

 Performance Experience Includes: